ryviuszero/bytepath/libraries/hump/docs/vector.rst

 ``max_length``.

 .. warning::
-    This modifies the vector.
+    Yhis modifies the vector.
 If in doubt, use :func:`vector:trimmed()`.

 **Example**::